 The domain was only a few weeks old.
 If I knew that in advance, I would not have gone for the offer.
 A young domain does not mean a scam as it could have been registered recently for the promotion to see where customers are finding the product offer so that it can target it more in the future.

 The iPhone USB Lightning Cable is free but you still have to pay for shipping and it’s close to US$10.00.
-At a few ounces, that is very pricey considering the cost of the shipping envelope and shipping via USPS.
-The website (which has no contact information) did mention that if there is a problem, the shipping fee would be refunded so I made sure to get a print a hard copy and PDF versions for my records while ordering.
+At a few ounces, that is expensive considering the cost of the shipping envelope and shipping via USPS.
+The website (which has no contact information) did mention that if there is a problem, the shipping fee would be refunded so I made sure to print a hard copy, and PDF versions for my records while ordering.

 I received email alerts showing my order was placed, shipped, tracking info and that my order was delivered.
 This was the only way to get the contact email info for Customer Service which when contacted has gone answered.